 If you're after fresh fruit and vegetables, Mekong river fish, seaweed sheets, rice and grains, or fish wrapped in banana leaf ready to throw on the steamer, this is the place.
 And if you happen to have a craving for barbecued bamboo rat, you're in luck!

 - It's not primarily catering to tourists.
 There are a handful of stalls with souvenirs like woven bags, but it's mostly a food market.

 - There's no refrigeration for meat and fish.
 If you're planning to buy anything perishable, know what you're buying.

 - No, the vendors do not take credit cards--just cash.

 License Photos of Luang Prabang Morning Market

 If you'd like to download any of my photos from Luang Prabang Morning Market, you can license them directly from Alamy here.
-It includes most of the photos displayed on this page along with many more, and there are licenses for various types of uses, including personal use as well as editorial publication.
+It includes most of the photos displayed on this page, as well as others.
+Pricing depends on the type of use, and there are licenses for various types of uses, including personal use and editorial publication.